 E-charge 2 is a project aiming to accelerate the transition to zero-emission long-distance truck transport by demonstrating a large-scale electrified logistics ecosystem, including vehicles, high-power charging infrastructure, and efficient truck stop solutions.
-By fostering new collaborations, business models, and policies, the project will pave the way for scalable, sustainable logistics systems.

 Project description